mle2718/flukeRDM/CODE_OF_CONDUCT.md

 # Our Code of conduct
-May , 2025.
+May, 2025

 Supporting a safe, inclusive, welcoming, and harassment-free experience for everyone in our community is paramount, as is strengthening connections with other communities that have influenced our work.
 Our Code of Conduct is heavily drawn from [Openscapes](https://www.openscapes.org/code-of-conduct).

 We commit to providing a safe, respectful, welcoming, and harassment-free experience for everyone.

-We try to cultivate a tone where everyone in the community, no matter their backgrounds and accomplishments, comes with a mind open to learning from, with, and for each other.
+We try to cultivate a work environment where everyone in the community participates with a mind open to learning from, with, and for each other.
 Questions are always welcome and always appropriate because they expose opportunities for clarification and challenge implicit assumptions.

 In order for us to do our best science, we must:

 # Be Respectful

 We value each other’s ideas, styles and viewpoints.
-We may not always agree, but we can do so with grace and good manners.
+We may not always agree, but we can disagree with grace and good manners.
 We are open to being wrong.
 We are respectful in all interactions and communications.
 We are constructive, collaborative,  and positive.
 We take responsibility for our impact and our mistakes – if someone says they have been harmed through our words or actions, we listen carefully,  apologize sincerely, and correct the behavior going forward.

 # Be Direct

 The scientific process demands that we speak directly when we disagree and when we think we need to improve.
 Doing this respectfully is hard and hearing such comments as the recipient can be even harder still.
 We need to be honest and direct, as well as respectful.

-# Be respectful
+# Be Welcoming

 Seek varied perspectives.
 Different perspectives from all people on a team powers innovation, even if it is not always comfortable.
 Help new perspectives be heard and listen actively.
 If you find yourself dominating a discussion, it is especially important to step back and encourage other voices to join in.
 Be aware of how much time is taken up by dominant members of the group.
 Provide alternative ways to contribute or participate when possible.

-We will be respectful of everyone in an interaction, respecting and facilitating people’s participation whether they are:
+We will be welcoming of everyone in an interaction, respecting and facilitating people’s participation whether they are:

 1. Remote (on video or phone)
 1. Not native language speakers